arduino/portenta-gpio/README.md

 # Portenta.GPIO - RPi.GPIO for Arduino Portenta X8

-Arduino Hat carrier contains a 40 pin GPIO header, similar to the 40 pin header in the Raspberry Pi.
+Arduino Portenta Hat carrier contains a 40 pin GPIO header, similar to the 40 pin header in the Raspberry Pi.
 These GPIOs can be controlled for digital input and output using the Python library provided in the Portenta GPIO Library package.
 The library has the same API as the RPi.GPIO